 Learning that you’re pregnant can bring a mix of excitement, anticipation and apprehension.
 At WomanCare, we understand that.
-Our physicians and midwives are here to provide you with prenatal care and counseling to ensure a safe and healthy pregnancy for you and your baby.
+Our physicians and midwives are here to provide you with prenatal care and counseling to ensure a safe, healthy pregnancy and delivery for you and your baby.

 Your WomanCare Physician or Midwife will meet with you early in your pregnancy for a thorough examination and evaluation.
 This will usually include routine tests for a variety of conditions that could affect your pregnancy.
 We’ll ask you questions about your family history, and give you the chance to have your own questions answered.